PrabhatKumarRai/Postman-CMS-2.0/Readme.txt

 -------------------------------
 --- Postman CMS Version 2.0 ---
 -------------------------------
-#Postman is a easy to use, powerful and fast content management system.
+#Postman is an easy to use content management system.
 Postman privides beautiful themes with theme color options for the website.
-With Postman, get powerful customizable admin panel which provides realtime data on the dashboard.
+With Postman, get customizable admin panel which provides realtime data on the dashboard.
 Easily connect social media with your Postman website and access many other powerful features.

-------- Updates -------
+------- Updates in V.2 -------
 => Bug Fixes & Improvements.
 => Dynamic Themes.
 => Theme Wise additional CSS option.